 Beautiful Hever Castle in Kent is one of the most historic in England, having been lived in by not one but two of Henry VIII’s wives – Anne Boleyn and Anne of Cleves.

-It was originally built as a country house in the 13th century, but was later fortified and was the house of the Boleyn family for almost a century.
+It was originally built as a country house in the 13th century but was later fortified to protect the wealthy tax collector that lived there.
+It became property of the Boleyn family, who lived there for almost a century.

 This link with the Boleyn family is one of the most interesting things about the castle, and there are several exhibits of documents and objects relating to the family and the Tudors.

-There are also beautiful gardens, and even a new water garden which is great for kids (and kids at heart).
+There are also beautiful gardens, and even a new water garden and a maze which is great for kids (and kids at heart).

-It’s cheapest to buy entrance tickets online – it’s £14.15 for the gardens, and £16.75 for the gardens and the castle.
+It’s cheapest to buy entrance tickets online – it’s £22.00 + £1.10 booking fee for the gardens and the castle.

 How to get to Hever Castle: The easiest way to get to the castle is by car; if you don’t have one, there is a train that runs from London Victoria or London Bridge.
 You can either stop at Edenbridge Town Station and get a taxi for the three miles to the castle, or walk one mile from Hever Station.